SiliconLabs/peripheral_examples_simplicity_sdk/series2/gpcrc/gpcrc_dma/readme.txt

 How To Test:
 1. Update the kit's firmware from the Simplicity Launcher (if necessary)
 2. Build the project and download to the Starter Kit
-3. Open the Simplicity Debugger and add "crcResult" and "FIBONACCI_CRC_16WORDS" to the Expressions window
+3. Open the Simplicity Debugger and add "crcResult" to the Expressions window
-4. Add a breakpoint at the beginning of crcCheckResult()
+4. Add a breakpoint at the end of crcCheckResult()
 5. Run the debugger.
 You should see it the same values in crcResult and FIBONACCI_CRC_16WORDS.